Skip to main content

 Mounting Instructions

-Note: Leave the protective plastic cover on the optical dome throughout the installation process to prevent any damage to the dome.
-The protective cover should be removed once the installation is completed.
+Leave the protective plastic cover on the optical dome during installation to prevent damage.
+Remove the cover after installation is complete.

 1. Use the template to determine mounting hole locations for wall mounting before screwing in the base mount plate.